 Cons

-If money is no object and you really want the best available, you’ll be hard pushed to find anything better than the Daiwa Basia X45 Barbel rod.
-A sublime piece of equipment built on the high volume X45 carbon blank makes for an incredibly slim, lightweight rod that, in the 2.75lb version, will cast 5-8oz with ease and precision.
-The Fuji reel seat allows the rod to bend all the way to the butt cap, utilising all the power available, which, when combined with the armlock handle, helps to subdue even the hardest fighting barbel effortlessly.
+You’ll be hard pushed to find anything better than the Daiwa Infinity EVO Barbel rod.
+It is a sublime piece of equipment built on a high volume carbon blank which makes for an incredibly slim, lightweight rod that, in the 2.75lb version, will cast big feeders with ease and precision.

-The X45 blank is fitted with sea rings with LS guides that are very hardwearing to provide you with a rod that looks fantastic now and will continue to perform for years to come.
-These rods are also available in 1.75lb and 2.25lb models, both in 12ft.
+The 1K woven blank is very hardwearing to provide you with a rod that looks fantastic now and will continue to perform for years to come.
+In summary, this is a simply outstanding barbel rod!

 Pros